irkgreen/beltprox/README.md

 add note to comments if user edits or stops early - uneditable?

 figure out how to use my own JS refs (not from ajax.aspnetcdn.com)

+consider switching completely to jquery

+consider using json mappings instead of CSV